-Many people make inappropriate because they believe in mental illness myths or are just plain ignorant.
-The comment can become an opportunity to educate the person.
+Many people make inappropriate remarks because they believe in mental illness myths or are ignorant.
+Comments can become opportunities to educate them.

 For example, many people think that people are mentally ill because they are lazy and unwilling to pull themselves up by their bootstraps.
-They need to know that mental illness is not a choice or a character flaw.
+They need to know that mental illness is not a choice, a character flaw or weakness.